GrigorisTzortzakis/Volunteer-Donation-System/README.md

 For more information on the project requirements and implementation:
 - View the project instructions and guidelines in the accompanying documentation.

----

-## Project Requirements and Evaluation Criteria

-This project will be evaluated on the following criteria:
-1. **OOP Principles**: Proper class structure, encapsulation, method overriding, and polymorphism.
-2. **Code Quality**: Readability, maintainability, and comments for clarity.
-3. **Functionality**: Complete and correct implementation of features such as user role management, donation processing, and error handling.
-4. **Documentation**: Adequate in-code comments and README for understanding the project setup and usage.

----

-## Deliverables

-1. **Source Code**: Complete source code in Java and C++.
-2. **Documentation**: README and additional documents explaining class design and implementation.
-3. **UML Class Diagram**: Visual representation of the class hierarchy and relationships.
-4. **Execution Guide**: Step-by-step instructions for compiling and running the project.

----

-## License

-This project is developed for educational purposes within the **University of Patras** and may have restrictions on external sharing.

----

-## Acknowledgements

-Developed for the **UOP CEID department** as part of the **Object-Oriented Programming course**.

----